- Food is likely one of the biggest expenses in your budget.

-10. Compare unit prices to determine value
+10. Compare unit prices of products

 Unit prices mean comparing product prices per 100g to determine what is better value for money.
 If you compare unit prices rather than price alone, you can get more product for less money per 100g.

-11. Try a buy nothing week to use up what you already have
+11. Try a buy nothing week

 Force yourself to use up what’s in your pantry, fridge and freezer by trying a buy-nothing week.

 12. Use coupons to save money

 Buy a coupon book or see what online coupons are available, particularly on food products you buy regularly.